 About this document

-This report contains the discussion of the Workgroup which formed to develop and assess the two proposals.
+This document is the Workgroup Report that contains the discussion of the Workgroup which formed in 18 November 2017 to develop and assess the two proposals, the responses to the Workgroup Consultation which closed on 6 September 2019, the voting of the Workgroup held on XX Month 2019 for GC0107 and XX Month 2019 for GC0113 and the Workgroup’s final conclusions.

+Modification Numbers GC0107 and GC0113 were proposed by SSE Generation Limited in November 2017 and April 2018 respectively.
+GC0107 and GC0113 seek to obligate Network Operators to publish the technical requirements of general application or the technical requirements of specific application that arise from the application of the Requirements for Generators (GC0107) or the Demand Connection Conditions (GC0113) in GB.

 In April 2018, the Grid Code Review Panel decided to amalgamate GC0107 and GC0113 so that these modifications would be considered by a single Workgroup together.
 However, this consultation focuses on GC0107 and depending on the responses from this consultant, a further consultation may be held to address GC0113.

+Workgroup Conclusions

+At the final Workgroup meeting, Workgroup members voted on the Original Proposal and the Workgroup Alternative Grid Code Modifications.
+[To be inserted following Workgroup Vote]

 Section 2 (Original Proposal) and Section 3 (Proposer’s solution) are sourced directly from the Proposer and any statements or assertions have not been altered or substantiated/supported or refuted by the Workgroup.